isomorfeus/isomorfeus-react/README.md

 # isomorfeus-react

-Develop React Components along with very easy to use and advanced React-Redux Components.
+Develop React Components along with very easy to use styled Components with store access in Ruby.

+Compatible with React, Preact and Nervjs.

 Currently there is a Opal/Ruby implementation:
 [Ruby Readme](https://github.com/isomorfeus/isomorfeus-react/tree/master/ruby)